Drypoint etching of Deb with her tools by CPC artist Christine Gendre-Bergere

 Meet the Director – Deborah Maris Lader

 Deborah Maris Lader (Artist, Musician, Performer, Administrator) is the Founder/Director of the Chicago Printmakers Collaborative since 1989, and member of the touring Altfolk band, Sons of the Never Wrong.
 Deborah exhibits her prints, drawings, photography, and mixed media artwork internationally, and her work appears in many permanent collections, including the Chicago History Museum, the New York Public Library, and the City of Palo Alto.
 Awards for her service to the artistic community include “The 2007 Arts Advocate Award” from ArtWalk Ravenswood, “The 1999 Paul Berger Arts Entrepreneurship Award” given by Columbia College, Chicago, and “Cultural Contributor of the Year”, presented to her by the Lincoln Square Chamber of Commerce in 2003.
+In 2016, Deborah was presented with the Outstanding Printmaker Award by the Mid America Print Council.
+A solo exhibition of her prints was featured at the Barr Gallery at SE Indiana University in conjunction with this award.

 Visit more of her prints and paintings at deborahmarislader.com